VisDunneRight/rel-diag_mturk/README.md

 * `notify_workers_with_qualification QFILE TFILE`: Notify all workers listed in the qualified workers file `QFILE` (one ID per line) that are in the file of workers that haven't taken the HIT `TFILE` (one ID per line). **!!!WARNING!!!** Hard-coded advertisement message.

 ## `approve_hits.py`
+Deals with submissions.

-1. Depends on the `REMOTE_DATABASE_URI` environment variable being set to point to the Heroku Postges Database.
+Depends on the `REMOTE_DATABASE_URI` environment variable being set to point to the Heroku Postges Database.
 Note: This will change regularly!
 There are two ways to get this value:
    1. Access through Heroku site, e.g., https://dashboard.heroku.com/apps/rd-study/settings
    2. Use the Heroku CLI: